Finnish War: June–July 1808

-The Swedish battlefleet which had been expelling Russians from Gotland was ordered to blockade the Hangö Peninsula and reached the cape on 10 June.
-Due to bad weather and poor visibility the fleet under Admiral Rudolph Cederström chose to stay relatively far from the coast.
+The Swedish battlefleet which had been expelling Russians from Gotland was ordered to blockade the Hanko Peninsula and reached the cape on 10 June.
+Due to bad weather and poor visibility the fleet under Admiral Rudolf Cederström chose to stay relatively far from the coast.
 Upon approaching the coast on 21 June, Cederström learned that the Russians had already passed the cape some time earlier.
 Attempts to stop the Russians deeper in the archipelago were also unsuccessful.
 Failure to block the Russians led the king to relieve Cederström of his duties and replace him with Commander Henrik Johan Nauckhoff.

 Major General Eberhard von Vegesack was chosen to lead the first Swedish army to Finland.
-He was to lead a force of 2,600 men, land somewhere between Nystad (Finnish: Uusikaupunki) and Åbo, and then capture the latter.
-Von Vegesack instead chose to land his force at the Lemo (Finnish: Lemu) manor house a few kilometers south of Åbo.
+He was to lead a force of 2,600 men, land somewhere between Uusikaupunki and Turku, and then capture the latter.
+Von Vegesack instead chose to land his force at the Lemu manor house a few kilometers south of Turku.
 The landing began on 19 June and was initially successful.
-The surprised Russians garrisoned at Åbo reacted quickly, however, and deployed over 3,000 men to stop the landing force.
+The surprised Russians garrisoned at Turku reacted quickly, however, and deployed over 3,000 men to stop the landing force.
 By the morning of 20 June, the Swedish forces were forced to withdraw.
-In addition, Colonel Johan Bergenstråhle landed 1,100 Swedes just a few kilometers northeast of Vasa on 25 June and managed to quickly advance to the town.
+In addition, Colonel Johan Bergenstråhle landed 1,100 Swedes just a few kilometers northeast of Vaasa on 25 June and managed to quickly advance to the town.
 The Russians, however, managed to gather a force of 3,000 men which was able to force the ill-trained Swedes to withdraw.

-The advance of the Russian coastal squadron beyond Hangö created difficulties for the Swedes.
+The advance of the Russian coastal squadron beyond Hanko created difficulties for the Swedes.
 The strength of the Swedish coastal forces deployed to the Finnish archipelago was equal in size to the coastal fleet that the Russians had obtained by the Sveaborg surrender.
 To prevent the Russians from gaining strength, the Swedish coastal fleet's unit under Rear Admiral Claes Hjelmstjerna tried to engage them twice in battle.
-The first was at the Battle of Rimito Kramp on 30 June, and after Russians withdrew closer to Åbo, the second was a battle at Pukkisaari on 4 July.
+The first was at the Battle of Rimito Kramp on 30 June, and after Russians withdrew closer to Turku, the second was a battle at Pukkisaari on 4 July.
 Fighting ended in a stalemate, but can be viewed as a Swedish failure since they failed to decisively defeat the Russians.